Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 Now, any Gibbs measure $\mu$ for $G_t$ associated to $\bF$ projects down to $\mu_F$.
 Since the ergodic components of any Gibbs measure associated to $\bF$ are also Gibbs measures (see Theorem \ref{characgibbsmeasures}), Theorem \ref{twoergodic} implies the following alternative.
 Either $\mu^-_F$ is a Gibbs measure associated to $\bF$, or $\mu^+_F$ is the only Gibbs measure.

-By Proposition \ref{singular}, the first possibility does not occur since $\mu^-_F$ has a singular disintegration with respect to $(\bcW^u,\bar{\lambda}^u_{F,x})$.
-This ends the proof of the theorem.\quad $\square$
+By Proposition \ref{singular}, the first possibility does not occur since $\mu^-_F$ has a singular disintegration with respect to $(\bcW^u,\bar{\lambda}^u_{F,v})$.
+This ends the proof of the theorem.

-\paragraph{Uniqueness of $F$-harmonic measures.} Theorem \ref{bijectionFgibbsFharmonic} provides a bijective correspondence between $F$-harmonic measures and Gibbs measures associated to $\bF$.
-But when holonomy invariant measures don't exist, Theorem \ref{tripleuniquegibbs} gives the uniqueness of Gibbs measures for $G_t$ associated to any potential.
-Hence, we have a proof of Theorem \ref{uniquenessFharmonic}.\quad $\square$\\
+\paragraph{Uniqueness of the $F$-harmonic measure.} The uniqueness of the $F$-harmonic measure, as defined in Definition \ref{Fharmonicmeasure}, also follows.
+Indeed Theorem \ref{bijectionFgibbsFharmonic} provides a bijective correspondence between $F$-harmonic measures and Gibbs measures associated to $\bF$.\quad $\square$

-\paragraph{Disintegration of F-harmonic measures.} We want to prove Theorem \ref{disintegrationfharmonic}: the goal is to identify the conditional measures of the unique $F$-harmonic measure for $\F$.